Image 🖼️

 binary 00011011

-Using the 2-BPP color palette example from above, then the image would look like this:
+Using the 2-BPP palette swaps example from above, then the image would look like this in the default palette:

 Examples #